Simon Beveridge: Roman Catholic Church

-On 17 June 2017, Beveridge was ordained as a deacon of the Roman Catholic Church by Robert Byrne, Auxiliary Bishop for Birmingham.
+After leaving the Royal Navy, Beveridge undertook the Academic Programme of Formation for Catholic Priesthood in London from September 2016.
+On 17 June 2017, he was ordained as a deacon of the Roman Catholic Church by Robert Byrne, Auxiliary Bishop for Birmingham.
 Beveridge serves the Personal Ordinariate of Our Lady of Walsingham in Scotland.
 He was ordained to the priesthood by William Nolan, Bishop of Galloway, on 14 December 2017.

 Personal life

-Fr.
 Beveridge and his wife Sarah have two children and lived in Devon before moving to Wigtownshire, in Galloway, Scotland.